headrotor/masto-pinb/README.md

   --get_last GET_LAST  retrieve only last n toots (default=20)
   ```

-It is designed to be run periodically in a cron job.
+It is designed to be run periodically.
 The period
 between runs depends on your profligacy as a tooter and how much
 latency you care about between when you post and when a toot is
 bookmarked.
 Running this often will retrieve (but not bookmark)